ampproject/amphtml/build-system/tasks/extension-generator/extension-doc.template.md

 ## Usage

-One to three paragraph explaining the component usage.
+One to three paragraphs explaining the component usage.
 List important functionality.
 Explain why developers care about it.

 [filter formats=“websites”]